juglab/EmbedSeg/README.md

 ### Introduction
 This repository hosts the version of the code used for the **[publication]()** **Embedding-based Instance Segmentation of Microscopy Images**.
 For a short summary of the main attributes of the publication, please check out the **[project webpage]()**.

-We refer to the techniques elaborated in the publication, here as **EmbedSeg**. `EmbedSeg` is a method to perform instance-segmentation of objects in microscopy images, and extends the formulation of **[Neven et al, 2019](https://arxiv.org/abs/1906.11109)**.
+We refer to the techniques elaborated in the publication, here as **EmbedSeg**. `EmbedSeg` is a method to perform instance-segmentation of objects in microscopy images, based on the ideas by **[Neven et al, 2019](https://arxiv.org/abs/1906.11109)**.

 <img src="https://mlbyml.github.io/EmbedSeg_RC/images/teaser/train_images_painted.gif" alt="teaser" width="500"/>